lee-treehouse/-Tobor-/README.md

 ## Next steps

-Increase test coverage for CLI Input Reader, will require mocking cli input.
+Increase test coverage for CLI Input Reader.

 Consider splitting up the output of the tobor service (eg REPORT command) and output that is necessary for user interaction like CLI interaction.